How Can Brands in China Benefit From Baidu Advertising?

 • You can also go for Baidu TV which is for video advertisements.

 • Information Feed Ads, which are mixed in with organic content and are also displayed in products like Baidu News and Baidu forums among others.
 You could compare it to Google Discovers Ads.
-This types of ads alow you to extend your reach to others baidu products such as Tieba.
+This type of ad allows you to extend your reach to other Baidu products such as Tieba.

-• Then, there’s the brand zone which are branded campaign and allows brand to occupy most of Baidu 1st result page using a customized design.
-This campaigns are usually ran on branded keywords.
-It’s kind of a super ads where instead of 1 landing page, you can send users to your website, your online store and varied landing pages.
+• Then, there’s the brand zone which is branded campaign and allows brands to occupy most of Baidu’s first organic search results page using a customized design.
+These campaigns are usually run on branded keywords.
+It’s a kind of super ad where instead of 1 Baidu landing page, you can send users to your website, your online store, and varied landing pages.

 Coach – Baidu Brand Zone